ashima-24/threeJs/cover.md

 ![Step g](/threeJs/docs/g_cover.jpg)

 m.
-Click on this export button to get the selected region as png file.
+Click on this export button to get the selected region as svg file.

-n.
-Run this **./run.sh** batch file to convert the png to give output as .svg file.

-o. import this .svg file on **visicut**.
+n. import this .svg file on **visicut** and use engrave everything as cutting options.